Flakiness in testing and how to deal with it

 Asynchronous code issues

 An extremely common cause of a flaky testing is asynchronous code.
-Tests relying on specific timing can fail due to minor variations in the speed of examination.
-Examples include tests that wait for the response of a network or background tasks.
+Test fails can occur due to minor variations in the speed of execution, especially when waiting for network responses or background tasks.
 For instance, if a test relies on an element loading within a threshold time, that test will fail in the case of a slow network response, even though the functionality might be correct.

 The solution to this is proper synchronisation.
 Waits should be used that can compensate for the response time dynamically, ensuring that the asynchronous task has finished executing before proceeding with the test.
 Hard-coded wait times are really not ideal, since these tend to introduce problems and flakiness in testing when there are delays in other dependencies – as we’ve discussed, maybe a network delay or slow connection.